telerik/reporting-docs/report-items/graph/structure.md

 # Composition and Functionality of the Graph Report Item

-The Graph is a powerful and complex report item which displays a variety of elements to adequately display visual information as required.
+The Graph is a powerful and complex report item that displays a variety of elements to adequately display visual information as required.

 ## Visual Structure